flowcean/flowcean/docs/examples/one_tank.md

 The `OneTank` class describes the differential equation in the `flow` as well as all parameters needed to evaluate it.
 The type parameter `TankState` is used to map the general numpy array holding the current state of the simulation to a more tangible representation.
-It can also be used for systems which multiple states where the behavior might change when certain conditions are met.
+The state of an `ODESystem` can also be used for systems with multiple states, where the behavior might change when certain conditions are met.
-For this example with only a single state the `TankState` class simplify maps the water level in the tank to the first entry in the state vector
+For this example with only a single state the `TankState` class simply maps the water level in the tank to the first entry in the state vector

 ```python
 class TankState(State):